This is most recent syllabus. Your final syllabus will be given during your first day of class

 Perugia is a wonderful laboratory for learning the Italian language, and the structure of the Italian language program reflects this urban reality.
-The first week of intensive language instruction immerses the student in the Italian language and culture, and introduces them to local routines and life in Perugia, where the opportunity to use the language abounds.
-This immersion further orients the students to studying Italian in Italy, where the communicative approach with Italian only in classroom is practiced in full.
+The first week of intensive language instruction immerses you in the Italian language and culture, and introduces you to local routines and life in Perugia, where the opportunity to use the language abounds.
+This immersion further orients you to studying Italian in Italy, where the communicative approach with Italian only in classroom is practiced in full.
 Lastly, the week sets the rules and rhythm for the semester and helps to instill an enthusiasm for the Italian language and culture.

-- One week of intensive language instruction (20 contact hours)
+• One week of intensive language instruction (20 contact hours)

-- 12 regularly scheduled weeks in which the class meets 4 hours per week
+• 13 regularly scheduled weeks in which the class meets 4 hours per week

 - Recognize and use words and expressions of daily and common use;

-- Participate in conversations at a basic level in everyday situations (talking about oneself, asking information, giving and receiving instructions, shopping, reading notices, etc.)
+- Participate in conversations at a basic level in everyday situations (talking about oneself, asking information, giving and receiving instructions, shopping, reading notices, etc.);

-- Read short texts (menus, signs, announcements, timetables, notices, recipes, short newspaper articles, etc.)
+- Read short texts (menus, signs, announcements, timetables, notices, recipes, short newspaper articles, etc.);

-- Write short passages on arguments of daily life and about one’s own direct experiences)
+- Write short passages on arguments of daily life and about one’s own direct experiences);